bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 1. Confirm `develop` is green locally with JDK 8.
 2. Confirm README and `RELEASE.txt` are in sync.
+3. Create or reuse the exact-version GitHub milestone, without a `v` prefix, and keep it open during the release.
+4. Assign all release issues and PRs to it, including applicable closed Dependabot PRs and maintenance roll-ups.
+5. Cross-check the version's release-note issue and PR links against milestone membership.
-3. Confirm no unrelated local changes remain.
+6. Confirm no unrelated local changes remain.
-4. Merge `develop` into `master` with a fast-forward merge.
+7. Merge `develop` into `master` with a fast-forward merge.
-5. Push `master`.
+8. Push `master`.

 Do not modify project POM versions to prepare a release.
 The CircleCI release workflow owns version bumping and tagging.
 After release, the checked-in POM version should represent the current released version, not the next possible version.